syncfusion-content/windowsforms-docs/WindowsForms/TreeNavigator/Appearance.md

 *	ItemBackColor – This property is used to set the back color for the tree menu item when it is in normal state.

-Note: This property also available in treenavigator in which it is used to set the backcolor for all the treemenuitems present in the treenavigator.
+Note: This property also available in treenavigator in which it is used to set the backcolor for all the tree menu items present in the treenavigator.
 However, First priority is given to the TreeMenuItem ItemBackColor.
 For example: If the TreeMenuItem is set to some backcolor then that color is set to that item irrespective of TreeNavigator ItemBackColor.

 *	ItemHoverColor – This property is used to set the hover color for the tree menu item when it is in hover state.
 *	SelectedColor - This property is used to set the back color for the selected tree menu item.